timothyb0912/blog/_posts/2022-11-30-Time-Budgets.md

 and iteratively make tradeoffs that respect our constraints while subjectively becoming more desirable.

-Conversely, we can start from an allocation of time that we consider maximally appealing but perhaps unrealistic.
+Alternatively, we can start from an allocation of time that we consider maximally appealing but perhaps unrealistic.
 For example, we might allocate more than 168 hours per week.
 Then, we can progressively edit the appealing allocation to its closest constraint-satisfying allocation